 Now, you can either create more ruffles or, like me, match the ruffles from round 2.
 So I added 1 dc in each stitch (both loops) all around.
 If you want even more ruffles, crochet 2 dc’s in each st. Sl st to the first st at the end.
 Fasten off and weave in your ends.

-I hope you love this Scrunchie pattern as much as I do.
+I hope you love this Crochet Scrunchie Pattern as much as I do.
 If you love this pattern and technique, please use the social media share buttons above or below and share this pattern link with the world and your friends.

 If you love my crochet patterns and the way I teach, I would suggest subscribing to my newsletter below as I share new patterns, tutorials and special announcements often.